erubescent/erubescent.github.io/readme.md

-# what is this, lmao?
+# lmao, what is this?

 site files for my github page. 🌃